shitchell/rotNode/README.md

 Any node with the "rot13" class will have the rot13 algorithm applied to all data attributes.

 data-inner   | data-foo
 ------------ | -------------
-Adds the resulting text to the node's innerText | Adds the resulting text to the node's foo attribute
+Adds the given text to the node's innerText | Adds the given text to the node's foo attribute

 #### Exempli Gratia